ElMartidel96/cryptogift-wallets/DEVELOPMENT.md

 - **Smart Contracts**: Solidity 0.8.23, OpenZeppelin, Hardhat
 - **APIs**: 0x Protocol v2 (swaps), PhotoRoom API (AI filters), NFT.Storage (IPFS)
 - **Deployment**: Vercel with KV storage for rate limiting
+- **Analytics**: Chart.js integration for referral tracking and business metrics

-### Core Business Logic
+### Core Business Logic - CryptoGift Platform
-This is a Web3 platform where **NFTs function as wallets** using ERC-6551 Token Bound Accounts:
+This is an innovative Web3 platform developed by Godez22 Art Project where **NFTs function as wallets** using ERC-6551 Token Bound Accounts:
 1. Users upload images and add cryptocurrency amounts to create "crypto gifts"
 2. Each minted NFT automatically gets an associated wallet address that can hold real crypto
 3. Recipients can claim the NFT and access the funds in the bound wallet